 Since its inception, over 100 billion transactions have been debited or credited to British bank accounts via Bacs.
 In 2014, 5.8 billion UK payments were made this way with a total value of £4.4 trillion.

-New records were also set in 2014 for both the value and volume of transactions processed in a single day.
-At the end of November, almost 100 million transactions were processed by Bacs on one day alone, breaking the previous year’s record; on another, the value of payments moving through the two Bacs schemes (Direct Debit and Bacs Direct Credit) shattered previous highs, reaching £52.3 billion.
+New records were also set in 2014 and 2015 for both the value and volume of transactions processed in a single day.
+At the end of February 2015, almost 100 million transactions were processed by Bacs on one day alone, breaking the previous year’s record; and in 2014, the value of payments moving through the two Bacs schemes (Direct Debit and Bacs Direct Credit) shattered previous highs, reaching £52.3 billion.